Advertiser Disclosure

 • Immediate repayment: Consolidating your loans means saying goodbye to the grace period.
 Generally, your first payment would be due in about 60 days after the consolidation.

-Do’s and don’ts of direct consolidation loans
+Dos and don’ts of direct consolidation loans

 As you consider Direct Consolidation Loans, it's essential to understand some key actions to take and actions to avoid.
 Let’s see an overview of these key points.